QubesOS/qubes-doc/developer/debugging/automated-tests.rst

 --------------------------

 Starting with Qubes R3 we use `python unittest <https://docs.python.org/3/library/unittest.html>`__ to perform automatic tests of Qubes OS.
-Despite the name, we use it for both `unit tests <https://en.wikipedia.org/wiki/Unit_tests>`__ and `integration tests <https://en.wikipedia.org/wiki/Integration_tests>`__.
+Despite the name, we use it for both :wikipedia:`unit tests <Unit_tests>` and :wikipedia:`integration tests <Integration_tests>`.
 The main purpose is, of course, to deliver much more stable releases.

 The integration tests must be run in dom0, but some unit tests can run inside a VM as well.